uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 Each accessor implementation shall:

 1. Define a single :term:`format of the data <Data format>` for the access.
-Every single accessor type shall return and use only one data format.
+Every accessor type shall return and use only one data format.

 2. Provide read-only access to the data in the :txtref:`table` types.

-3. Provide the :code:`pull()` operation for obtaining the values from the table.
+3. Provide the :code:`pull()` method for obtaining the values from the table.

 4. Be lightweight.
-Its constructors shall not have heavy operations such as copy of data, reading, any sort of conversions.
+Its constructors shall not have computationally intensive operations such data copy, reading, or conversion.
 These operations shall be performed by method :code:`pull()`.
-It is not necessary to have copy- or move- constructors for accessor implementations since it shall be designed for use in a local scope.
+Support of copy- and move- constructors by the accessor is not required since it shall be designed for use in a local scope - directly in a place when it is created.

-5. Method :code:`pull()` shall avoid data copies and conversions when it is possible to use memory directly from the table.
+5. The :code:`pull()` method shall avoid data copy and conversion when it is possible to use memory directly from the table.